Alan Kurdi (ship): Change of ownership, 2021

 In 2021, Sea-Eye acquired another ship, the Sea-Eye 4.
 The organisation then passed on the smaller Alan Kurdi, to the Spanish organisation Proem-Aid.
 In May 2021, the vessel had been released from detention in Olbia and was reported to be headed for Burriana for scheduled maintenance.

 In July 2021, the Italian humanitarian NGO, 'RESQ - People Saving People' announced that they had acquired and were preparing to start operating the Alan Kurdi, now renamed RESQ PEOPLE.
 Sea-Eye had sold the Alan Kurdi for 400,000 Euros; during their time operating the boat, Sea-Eye claimed it had saved 927 lives.

 As RESQ PEOPLE

 After an extensive overhaul, RESQ PEOPLE sailed from the port of Burriana on 7 August 2021 to start a first rescue mission.
 On the first mission the team rescued initially 85 people, and subsequently 81 more before docking at Syracuse with 166 refugees aboard.
 On 15 October, at the end of their second mission, they disembarked 58 rescued persons at Pozzallo.

+On 20 January 2026 the ship was caught by Storm Harry in the port of Augusta, Sicily.
+The vessel broke free from its mooring, ran aground and began to take on water.
+Activists were able to secure the ship, but later inspection showed repair was not economically viable.